December 22, 2015

 December 15, 2015

-A former Yahoo Sports contributor, Mark writes daily for CelticsLife.com, one of the largest NBA fan sites on the web.
+A former Yahoo Sports contributor, Mark is senior editor at CelticsLife.com, one of the largest independent NBA sites on the web.
 He's been a Boston Celtics season ticket holder since 2007, and has worked as both a Red Sox and Celtics beat reporter for CLNS Radio.
-He is also the owner and creator of LucidSportsFan.com, for which he's posted new features everyday since it's inception in March of 2011; and has been sited by the Wall Street Journal.
+Mark writes about the NBA for HoopsHabit.com on Sports Illustrated's FanSided Network.
+He is also the editor in chief of LucidSportsFan.com, for which he's posted new features everyday since it's inception in March of 2011; and has been sited by the Wall Street Journal.
 Mark can be found on twitter @LucidSportsFan.

 Hi, Mark.
 Per the B/R stylebook, "The abbreviation "vs." should be used in headlines and article text for references to games, matches or fights (e.g. "Red Sox vs. Yankees")."
 That's why I changed it to "Lakers vs. Nuggets matchup."
 More information can be found in the "versus, vs., v" section of the stylebook's usage dictionary.
 I hope that helps!